Best Gift Is Unexpected

-While teaching marriage courses at various universities this same question frequently arose in class.
-During class discussion, time after time students suggested giving gifts as a means to convey affection and enhance the romantic part of marriage.
+While I was teaching marriage courses at various universities, this same question frequently arose in class.
+During class discussion, time after time students suggested giving gifts to convey affection and enhance the romantic part of marriage.

-Equally interesting is the fact that the cost of the gift does not have particular significance nor does the occasion on which the gift is given.
-Numerous students have said that an inexpensive gift given when it is unexpected conveys the greatest amount of caring and loving in a relationship.
+Equally interesting is the fact that the cost of the gift does not have particular significance, nor does the occasion on which the gift is given.
+Numerous students have said that an inexpensive gift given when it is unexpected conveys the greatest amount of caring and love in a relationship.

-After discussing the observation with my father some time ago he wrote the following poem.
-It is of particular significance when you understand that it was written just three months after Ruth, his wife and my mother, had died.
+After discussing the observation with my father some time ago, he wrote the following poem.
+It is especially poignant when you understand that it was written just three months after Ruth, his wife and my mother, had died.
 She and my father had grown roses in their garden and frequently exchanged them as a symbol of affection.

 You surely recall youth’s sweet moments: